Rockwell Automation to Present - GuruFocus.com

-Rockwell Automation, Inc. (NYSE: ROK) SVP and Chief Financial Officer, Nick Gangestad, will present at the Goldman Sachs Industrials and Materials Conference on Tuesday, May 9, in New York.
+Rockwell Automation, Inc. (NYSE: ROK) SVP and Chief Financial Officer, Nick Gangestad, will present virtually at the Oppenheimer 18th Annual Industrial Growth Conference on Wednesday, May 10.

 About Rockwell Automation